jaffarkeikei/jaffarkeikei/README.md

 ### 🖥️ Languages & Tools

 Here's a visual representation of the languages I use in my projects, along with my GitHub activity statistics.
+These statistics are based on my public repositories only.

 I strive to maintain a balance in my projects, dedicating about 50% of them to one primary language, while the remaining 50% are spread across various other languages.
 Currently, Python constitutes the majority of my work, but I'm actively working towards increasing my proficiency in C++, despite its steep learning curve, to make it my primary language in the future.